vedo1201/homeserver/1. Basic setup after install/README.md

 <pre> sudo apt autoremove -y </pre>

-After they are installed, restart your server by typing
+After updates are installed, restart your server by typing

 <pre> sudo reboot </pre>

+### 3. Setting up automatic updates
+To make sure our system is always up to date, without needing to do manual update every time, we are going to install unattended upgrades by typing:

+<pre> sudo apt install unattended-upgrades && sudo dpkg-reconfigure --priority=low unattended-upgrades  </pre>

+On the screen that pops up, chose <ins> Yes </ins> and press ENTER